Glassdoor Job Posting - How To Get Solid Candidates Each Time

 Getting ready to post a job on Glassdoor?

 It's a bit different from other job boards, with its focus on employee reviews, and a layout that's unique for job searchers.
+Potential candidates can visit to check out reviews of companies, and then upload their resume for free so employers can find them with a resume search.

 I've got some techniques that will make your posting really stand out and get noticed by applicants.
 To make it easy, I take you through it all step-by-step, with screenshots that show you exactly what to do.